inin-zou/OpenDAW_MCP/packages/app/studio/public/manuals/cloud-backup.md

 # Cloud Backup

-openDAW supports storing your projects in **Google Drive** and **Dropbox**.
+openDAW supports privately synchronizing your projects in **Google Drive** and **Dropbox**.
 Both services require a one-time **OAuth login**.
 OAuth is the official login method provided by many cloud services.

-It
-means:
+## Flow

 - You log in directly on the provider’s website
 - openDAW receives a secure access token from them
-- openDAW never sees your password
+- openDAW never sees your password or personal data
-- No personal data or assets are stored on openDAW servers — everything stays in your own cloud account
+- No personal data or assets are stored on openDAW servers
+- Everything stays in your own cloud account

+---

+## How it works

+openDAW backs up your projects and samples to your connected cloud service.
+The first backup copies all projects and samples stored locally into a hidden app folder in your cloud.
+Each backup after that adds new projects and samples, updates changed ones, and deletes those removed locally so your local assets and your cloud backup stay aligned.

+**openDAW does not auto-update.
+You need to run a backup whenever you think it is necessary.**

 ---